Javascript On-Line Learning Interactive Environment for Simulation

 and a very simple example of a first-order system is here.

-It also waits for a break before updating the display, meaning
+Canvas waits for a break before updating the display,

-that some ingenious software structure has to be used for 'show
+meaning that some ingenious software structure has to be used

 After clicking "run the model", click in the image to one side,